An open-source heuristic to reboot 2D nesting research: A sequence of feasibility problems

 \section{A sequence of feasibility problems}

-As indicated in Section \ref{section:state_of_the_art}, the best-performing algorithms for the 2DISPP temporarily relax the non-collision constraint (Equation \ref{eq:collision_item}) during their iterative search.
+As indicated in Section \ref{section:state_of_the_art}, the best-performing algorithms for the 2DISPP temporarily relax the non-collision constraint (Expression \ref{eq:collision_item}) during their iterative search.
 These methods essentially convert the optimization problem into a \textbf{sequence of feasibility problems}.
 Each feasibility problem fixes strip length $l$ and the goal becomes to find a single solution that is feasible.

 \citet{umetani2009solving} referred to this subproblem as the `Overlap Minimization Problem', but we find this term somewhat misleading.
 Feasibility, not minimal overlap, is the true goal.
-Any solution with overlap is ultimately invalid, regardless of how minimal it may be.
+Any solution with overlap is ultimately invalid, regardless of how small it may be.
+Additionally, reaching a feasible solution does not entail strictly minimizing overlap, there may be additional factors that aid the search in its goal to eliminate overlap.
 Therefore, a more appropriate name for this subproblem would probably be the `Overlap Elimination Problem'.

 The idea of exploring infeasible regions has existed for a long time \citep{glover1989tabu} and is a strategy commonly used in the irregular C\&P literature.
 However, the reasons for its effectiveness in nesting problems are rarely elaborated upon.
 We will therefore take this opportunity to offer some intuition for why this conversion works so well.